Yeast Infection Skin Rash (cont.)

 - If sexual intercourse is painful, avoid it.
 Otherwise, use a water-soluble lubricating jelly (such as K-Y Jelly) to reduce irritation.

-- If the genital area is swollen or painful, sit in warm water or use a cool, damp cloth on the area.
+- If the genital area is swollen or painful, sit in warm water (a sitz bath) or use a cool, damp cloth on the area.

-- For thrush, swish the antifungal agent nystatin (Bio-Statin, Mycostatin, Nilstat) around in the mouth and then swallow the liquid.
-Take care to maintain oral hygiene.
+- For oral thrush, swish the antifungal agent nystatin (Bio-Statin, Mycostatin, Nilstat) around in the mouth and then swallow the liquid.
+Maintain good oral hygiene.

-- All objects put into a child's mouth should be washed or sterilized after each use.
+- All objects put into a child's mouth should be washed or sterilized before and after each use.